 In September the Optimist Clubs will recognize local youth for their efforts in community service work.
 Youth Appreciation Week (YAW) is the perfect opportunity for clubs to make a difference in their community and demonstrate the Optimists' commitment to young people.

-During the month of November, the St. Cloud Optimists seek nominations for outstanding youth from various local youth service organizations.
+During the month of August the St. Cloud Optimists seek nominations for outstanding youth from various local youth service organizations.
 These nominees are invited to a Youth Appreciation Breakfast and given a plaque for their efforts.
-This year's breakfast will be at the Boy Scout Offices on Pinecone Rd.
-Sartell at 7:00 a.m.
+This year's breakfast will be held at the Boy Scout Offices in Sept at Pinecone Rd.
+Sartell..

 Junior World Golf Tournament

 Since 2000, the Optimist International Board of Directors established CCC as the organization's primary focus program..
-The St. Cloud Optimist have teamed up with CentraCare in sponsoring a summer picnic for children and families receiving cancer treatment at the CentraCare Plaza in St. Cloud.
+The St. Cloud Optimists have teamed up with CentraCare in sponsoring a summer picnic for children and families receiving cancer treatment at the CentraCare Plaza in St. Cloud.
 The Club also contributes to Children's Cancer Research

 Respect for Law Awards

 Local citizens and officers who provide positive images or programs to youth regarding respect for law are given this award.
 This program inspires a healthy admiration for local law enforcement officials among young people.
 Marge Bates is accepting nominations for this program 320-267-3590.
 Awards will be presented June 15 at the Boy Scout Offices in Sartell.